LLNL/axom/src/docs/sphinx/dev_guide/testing.rst

 output of which checks passed or failed.
 This is especially useful when you are modifying or adding code and need to understand how unit test details are working, for example.

-Lastly, you can run suites of tests, such as all tests on a set of platforms and compilers, using Bamboo.
-See :ref:`bamboo-label` for information about running tests using the *Bamboo* tool.